pyokagan/pycsdl2/docs/api/render.rst

    :type points: :class:`SDL_Point` array
    :param int count: The number of points, drawing ``count - 1`` lines.

+.. function:: SDL_RenderDrawRect(renderer, rect)

+   Draw a rectangle on the current rendering target.

+   :param renderer: The rendering context.
+   :type renderer: :class:`SDL_Renderer`
+   :param rect: The rectangle to draw, or None to outline the entire rendering
+                target.
+   :type rect: :class:`SDL_Rect` or None

 .. function:: SDL_RenderFillRect(renderer: SDL_Renderer, rect: SDL_Rect) -> None

    Fills a rectangle on the current rendering target with the current drawing